 Who is Abhijit Banerjee?
 Indian-American who won Nobel Prize in economics

-Stockholm, Oct 14: Abhijit Banerjee, Indian-origin economist along with Esther Duflo and Michael Kremer won the 2019 Nobel Prize "for their experimental approach to alleviating global poverty".
+Stockholm, Oct 14: Abhijit Banerjee, Indian-origin economist along with his wife Esther Duflo and Michael Kremer won the 2019 Nobel Prize fighting poverty.

+The 58-year-old economist received the prestigiuos award for "experimental approach to alleviating global poverty has considerably improved our ability to fight global poverty."

+"The research conducted by the 2019 Economic Sciences Laureates has considerably improved our ability to fight global poverty.
+In just two decades, their new experiment-based approach has transformed development economics, which is now a flourishing field of research," said the statement released by the Academy.

+"Why would a man in Morocco who doesn't have enough to eat buy a television?
+Why is it so hard for children in poor areas to learn, even when they attend school?
+Does having lots of children actually make you poorer?
+Answering questions like these is critical if we want to have a chance to really make a dent against global poverty," Banerjee wrote in the book 'Poor Economics'.
+He is the editor of three more books and has directed two documentary films.

-Born in Kolkata, Banerjee is currently the Ford Foundation International Professor of Economics at the Massachusetts Institute of Technology.
+Born in 1961 in Mumbai, Banerjee is currently professor at the Massachusetts Institute of Technology (MIT) in the US.

 Banerjee, 58, was educated at the University of Calcutta, Jawaharlal Nehru University and Harvard University, where he received his Ph.D in 1988.
 The subject of his doctoral thesis was "Essays in Information Economics."